LarsWerkman/Lobsterpicker/README.md

 * color wheel, a slider/toggle for the colorspace and the opacity
 * slider only, toggle for shades of one colors only
 * slider only,  toggle for 5 different shades you define

+### color wheel you prefer (wheel only)

+image
+how to use:

+### color wheel and a before and after circle in the middle

+image
+how to use:

+### color wheel and a slider/toggle for switching between different color spaces

+image
+how to use:

+### color wheel, a slider/toggle for the colorspace and the opacity

+image
+how to use:

+### slider only, toggle for shades of one colors only

+image
+how to use:

+### slider only,  toggle for 5 different shades you define

+image
+how to use: